 Beautiful carpets are warm, stylish and comfortable.
 When they are fresh and clean, they are a luxurious extension of your design.
-However, without regular surface and deep-cleaning, carpets can easily turn into incubators for all sorts of unwanted guests in your home.
+However, without regular surface, deep-cleaning, and carpet sanitizing, carpets can easily turn into incubators for all sorts of unwanted guests in your home.
 Here’s the latest industry information about carpet cleaning germs in your carpets.

 General Germ Tips